tfukui95/tor-experiment/Website Fingerprinting.md

 An important reason for performing cross validation is so that training instances are not collected from the same circuit that is used to collect test instances [3].
+For the case of our experiment on GENI, we will not be performing cross validation.

 ### Method of Packet Classification